 - Johnson, Daniel F. Irish Emigration to New England Through the Port of Saint John, New Brunswick Canada 1841-1849.
 Baltimore, Maryland: Clearfield, 1996.
 Print.

 The Doyle Family Crest was acquired from the Houseofnames.com archives.
 The Doyle Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 7 May 2014 at 03:08.
+This page was last modified on 7 March 2016 at 12:42.